Best IUL Company Reviews for Cash Accumulation

 What We Like About Allianz:

-- Ability to be more aggressive with a 40% multiplier (for 1% fee)
+- Ability to be more aggressive with a 40% multiplier (for a 1% fee)

-- Locked 5% loan rate to borrow against any of the Indexed Crediting Strategies
+- Locked 5% loan rate to borrow against any of the indexed accounts

 What Concerns Us About Allianz:

-- Their nifty “Index Lock” feature is only available with their Volatility Control Indexes, not the S&P 500 or Blended Index.
+- Their “Index Lock” only works with Volatility Control Indexes, not the pure S&P strategies.

-- Past policyholders don’t have the same caps/pars as new offerings (but not egregiously lower like the worst IUL companies).
+- Past policyholders have lower caps/pars than new offerings (but not egregiously lower like the worst IUL companies).

-Nationwide – Best IUL Company For Financial Strength
+Nationwide – Best IUL Company For Financial Size & Strength

 But that actually is why Nationwide is one of the top IUL companies.
 Their size, rating, and overall financial strength are unmatched.
 Not only that, but they are a true mutual company, meaning they have no outside stockholders nor a holding company to siphon profits to.
 Their only obligation is to the long-term obligation they have to policyholders.

-Nationwide entered the IUL arms race around the middle of the last decade, but came in hot since they were already a major player in the fixed-indexed annuity space.
+Nationwide entered the Indexed Universal Life arms race around the middle of the last decade, but came in hot, since they were already a major player in the fixed-indexed annuity space.
 Nationwide is largely responsible for ushering in the Volatility Control Index movement into the IUL space.
 Although we personally are not huge fans of the VCIs, many clients like having the ability to diversify growth options.

-Similar to Allianz, Nationwide has a collection of diverse indexed crediting strategies, both traditional S&P 500 IUL crediting and different Volatility Control Indexes.
+Similar to Allianz, Nationwide has a collection of diverse indexed accounts, both traditional S&P 500 IUL crediting and different Volatility Control Indexes.

-Nationwide also gives you the ability to essentially buy additional upside potential with their “High-Cap” or “High-Par” IUL investment strategies which come with an additional 1%-2% fee.
+Nationwide also gives you the ability to essentially buy additional upside potential with their “High-Cap” or “High-Par” Indexed Universal Life insurance investment strategies, which come with an additional 1%-2% fee.
 Although this lowers an IUL’s floor below 0%, there may be years when you want the additional upside potential.

 What We Like About Nationwide: